 - change your car insurance details

-- stay alert and report the theft of number plates to police as soon as possible – this will help us detect offenders.
+You should report the theft of number plates to police as soon as possible – this will help us detect offenders.

 If you have time, consider doing some of the following.